Bersiap: Propaganda

 Soon in the streets of the capital, Batavia, explicit slogans appeared in graffiti on the walls: "Death to the Ambonese and Indos!"
 The only pro-Dutch armed forces that existed on Java were small re-grouped South Maluku KNIL units.
 These so-called 'Ambonese' or 'Belanda Hitam' (English: Black Dutch) as they were called by other Indonesians consequently retaliated against any provocation or attack by Pemuda.
 Of the millions of people in Java the Pemudas numbers, of approximately a few thousand, were small, but in Jakarta their autonomous contra-terror operations escalated to the point where the British military leadership wanted to de-mobilise them from the city.
 Indonesian leaders such as Sukarno and Sjahrir attempted to call for calm, but were unable to prevent the atrocities.
-The small town of Depok, predominantly occupied by native Christians, was one of the first places to be destroyed.
-Many of its inhabitants were tortured and killed by the Pemuda.
+The small town of Depok, predominantly occupied by native Christians, was one of the first places to be looted.

 The ferocious mix of social revolution, xenophobia, opportunistic crime and feral populism that resulted in the Bersiap atrocities surprised and horrified not only the British commanders, but also moderate Indonesian leaders.
 On reflection, the Islamicist leader Abu Hanifah who later became minister of education and ambassador admitted: "The Indonesian revolution was not totally pure."
 But while western-educated Indonesian leaders were deeply shaken by what they witnessed, many Indonesian accounts of the time considered the violence inevitable, and even morally neutral.